didgit24/java_ds_algo/README.md

 // #7 - Large user name database needs to be sorted.
 Merge sort if enough memory otherwise Quick sort.

 // #8 - You want to teach sorting for the first time.
 Bubble and Selection sort.

+### Searching

+//If you know a solution is not far from the root of the tree: BFS

+//If the tree is very deep and solutions are rare: BFS, as a tree is really deep tree and it will take recursion to repeat the node.

+//If the tree is very wide: DFS, as BFS will take too much memory

+//If solutions are frequent but located deep in the tree: DFS

+//Determining whether a path exists between two nodes: DFS

+//Finding the shortest path: BFS